poojaadhithan/BLENDED_LEARNING_Implementation-of-Ridge-Lasso-and-ElasticNet-Regularization/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Load the car price dataset, select relevant numerical features (enginesize, horsepower, citympg, highwaympg) as input variables, and set price as the target variable.
-Split the data into training and testing sets.
+1. Load the dataset and preprocess it by handling categorical variables and separating features (X) and target variable (y).
-2, Apply standardization to the training features using StandardScaler and transform the testing features using the same scaler to ensure consistent feature scaling.
+2. Split the dataset into training and testing sets and apply standardization to the data.
-3. Train a Linear Regression model using the scaled training data, predict prices for the test data, and evaluate model performance using MSE, RMSE, and R-squared metrics along with model coefficients.
+3. Create pipelines with polynomial features and train Ridge, Lasso, and ElasticNet regression models.
-4. Check linearity using actual vs predicted plots, test independence of errors using the Durbin–Watson statistic, assess homoscedasticity through residual plots, and verify normality of residuals using histogram and Q–Q plots.
-Program:
+4. Predict the test data, evaluate the models using MSE, MAE, and R², and compare their performance using graphs.

 ## Program:
 ```